A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 John removed his coat and threw it over the chair

-Whats wrong with your mother he asked, peter just
+What's wrong with your mother? he asked.
+Peter just

 His father stamped noisily across the bare floor